-For PNs to validate prior learning and update/enhance knowledge.
+For PNs to validate prior learning and update/ enhance knowledge.
 Facilitates transition from role of Practical Nurse to role of preparing for Registered Nurse.
 Nursing process is used as framework for critical thinking and problem solving.
-Required for all PN students accepted in advanced placement program.
+Required for all PN students interested in being accepted in advanced placement program.
 Prerequisite: Admission to Nursing Program or permission of instructor.

-NUR133‡ A-G / 5 cr. hrs.
+A-G / 5 cr. hrs.
 ADULT PHYSICAL HEALTH NURSING I

 Nursing process utilized in study of adult health when response to stressors has resulted in illness.
-Adaptation and stress managment promoted for adults who manifest their response to stress with physical illness.
+Adaptation and stress management promoted for adults who manifest their response to stress with physical illness.
 Experiences to develop and apply nursing theory and skills include laboratory on campus and clinical experiences in health care settings.
 Students enrolling in this course are automatically charged the liability insurance fee.
 (2.5 hrs. lecture, 2 hrs. college laboratory, 4.5 hrs. clinical laboratory.)
-Prerequisite: NUR101 and NUR123; corequisites: ENG101, SOC101 and BIO132.
+Prerequisite: NUR101; corequisites: ENG101, SOC101 and BIO132; corequisite for Evening Program: NUR123.